Abdalá Bucaram Jr.

 He was invited to the XIII Latin American Summit of Political Marketing and Governance, event that brings together the leading strategists and political consultants of the world.

 Early life

-Abdala "Dalo" Bucaram was born in Guayaquil, Ecuador on March 25, 1982, son of Abdala Bucaram Ortiz and Maria Rosa Pulley Vergara.
+Abdala "Dalo" Bucaram was born in Guayaquil, Ecuador on 25 March 1982, son of Abdala Bucaram Ortiz and Maria Rosa Pulley Vergara.
 He is the third of four brothers: James, Linda and Michel.

 He completed his high school education at the Moderna Sergio Perez Valdez College in Guayaquil.

 As an athlete he was part of one of the two most relevant teams in the country C.S.
 Emelec where he began his football career.
 He also played with Barcelona S.C, Santa Rita and Otubrino Daring Nationally.

 Internationally he played for teams such as Chacarita Junior (Argentina) and the Alliance of Montevideo in the Uruguayan second division.

 Family

-Bucaram's father is Abdalá Bucaram Ortiz, a populist who was President of Ecuador from August 10, 1996, to February 6, 1997, when he was ousted by the Congress of Ecuador for alleged "mental incapacity".
+Bucaram's father is Abdalá Bucaram Ortiz, a populist who was President of Ecuador from 10 August 1996, to 6 February 1997, when he was ousted by the Congress of Ecuador for alleged "mental incapacity".